survivejs/react-book/manuscript/11_styling_react.md

 }
 ```

 Unlike React Style, the approach supports browser states (e.g. `:hover` etc.).
-Unfortunately it relies on its own custom tooling to generate React code and CSS it needs to work.
-As of yet there's no Webpack loader available.
+Unfortunately, it relies on its own custom tooling to generate React code and CSS it needs to work.
+As of yet, there's no Webpack loader available.

 ### jsxstyle